 What Is the 100,000-Foot Google Analytics View?

 If you’re just looking at traffic and the source of that traffic, you’re missing critical data.
-The Google Analytics dashboard remains a convenient way to digest fast data, but it isn’t an appropriate perspective for scaling and implementing change.
+The Google Analytics dashboard remains a convenient way to digest fast data.
+But it isn’t an appropriate perspective for scaling and implementing change.

 The Value of a Company Is Found in Data

-I made the pop-up a big, not to be missed, event.
+We made the pop-up a big, not to be missed, event.